nlujan/WinkChat/README.md

 # WinkChat #

-IMessage extension that generates a gif from your emotion in a selfie!
+IMessage extension that generates a gif from your selfie!